DeShrike/WebServer/README.md

 # WebServer

-Javascript/Node developer webserver with root folder selection.
+Javascript/Node developer webserver with root folder and port selection.
 See config.json